 Members of the public wishing to speak at regularly scheduled Commission meetings must submit to the Commission Office a written request along with a description of the matter they wish to raise before the Commission.
 Written requests must include the name, address, telephone number and, if applicable, the email address of any and all persons who wish to address the Commission, as well as a description of the matter to be discussed.
 Written requests from members of the public wishing to appear before the Commission must be received by the Commission Office not later than 14 days prior to the next regularly scheduled meeting of the Commission.
-Such submissions shall be in writing and delivered by hand, U.S. Mail, facsimile, or private express delivery service.
+Such submissions shall be in writing and delivered by hand, U.S. Mail, email, or private express delivery service.
 The Chair of the Commission, or designee, shall notify those persons requesting an opportunity to address the Commission, in writing, as to the proposed disposition of their request.
 The Chair of the Commission shall have the final agenda published along with the list of persons who will appear and the subjects they will address on the Department website and at the Commission office at least seven days before the Commission meeting.
-The Commission shall set reasonable time limitations on public appearances before the Commission.
+These presentations should be limited to 10 minutes.
+Also, members of the public that wish to make a brief 3 minute statement at the end of a Commission meeting may do so first signing a register prior to each regularly scheduled meeting.
+The register will close 10 minutes prior to convening the Commission meeting.